lavinei/pybats/README.md

 The default discount factors in PyBATS are fairly high, so in this example we've set them to $\delta=0.98$ for the trend, regression, and seasonal components.
 This will allow those coefficient to adapt more rapidly.
 The holiday component is left at $\delta=1$.

 We also changed the parameter $\rho=0.3$.
 This is a special discount factor which increases the *forecast* uncertainty, rather than discounting information on a coefficient.
 The smaller $\rho$ is, the wider the forecast interval.
-It typically lies within $0 < \rho < 1$, because most dataset have more uncertainty than expected from a standard Poisson distribution.
-However, $\rho$ can go higher than $1$ if the goal is to shrink the forecast intervals.
+It lies within $0 \lt \rho \leq 1$, and allows the model to handle higher uncertainty than expected from a standard Poisson distribution.

 ```python
 plot_length = 30